End of Year giving for Stewardship at St. Bart’s

 How do I pay my pledge?

 Some people prefer to pay their pledge all at once while others prefer to pay their pledge incrementally.
-One can also set up a reoccurring payment so that each month a predetermined amount is processed via credit card.
+Online payments can be made here.
+One can also set up a recurring payment so that each month a predetermined amount is processed via credit card.
+Click here to make a one-time payment or set up recurring payments online.

 Is it possible to pay my pledge with stock or securities?